chaps-io/access-granted/README.md

 3. Whitelists

-  This means that you define what the user **can** do, which results in clean, readable policies regardless of app complexity.
+  This means that you define what the user can do, which results in clean, readable policies regardless of application complexity.
   You don't have to worry about juggling `can`s and `cannot`s in a very convoluted way!

   _Note_: `cannot` is still available, but has a very specifc use.
 See [Usage](#usage) below.